HershR/WeatherServerDocker/README.md

 - Run the app and click Import All and wait
 - or chose the specific cities to import

+## Helpful Endpoints
+- server_address/cities/get/all - returns the data(not weather) of all the currently tracked cities in an array formatted:[{city_id,city_name,city_coord_lat,city_coord_long,city_country},...]
+- server_address/city_id/get/'latitude,longitude'
+returns the city id if the given lat and long match a city that is currently tracked
+- ex: .../city_id/get/23,54, -104.45

-Requires docker and docker compose
+Requires docker and docker compose installed